space-concordia-robotics/robotics-prototype/README.md

 $ cd robotics-prototype
 $ ./EnvironmentSetup.sh
 ```

-**Note:** The script will need your input originally for sudo password, and not long after you will need to press <kbd>Enter</kbd> to continue the installation.
-After that you can sit back and relax :slightly_smiling_face:

 ## Manual setup
 If for some reason the automatic script doesn't work, you can follow these steps to set up the development environment.